Curbing the Rise of Land-Based Plastics from

 Background:

-According to the Ocean Conservancy, the top five plastics found along the Gulf of Mexico’s shoreline are cigarette butts (most of which are made of a plastic called cellulose acetate), bottles, bottle caps, food wrappers, and many, many small, unrecognizable plastic shards.
+According to the Ocean Conservancy, the most common plastics found along the Gulf of Mexico’s shoreline are cigarette butts (most of which are made of a plastic called cellulose acetate), bottles, bottle caps, plastic straws, food wrappers, and many, many small, unrecognizable plastic shards.

 Plastics also can act like sponges and absorb nasty, persistent organic pollutants, such as polycyclic aromatic hydrocarbons (PAHs), a by-product from burning fossil fuels.
 These harmful substances can reach concentrations in plastic up to a million times greater than their levels in the surrounding seawater.
 When marine animals eat the plastic particles, these toxins enter the food chain and eventually reach our own bodies.